-- The extent to which the application identifies challenges that they are likely to encounter in designing and implementing the activities described in the work plan. - The extent to which the application clearly and effectively address the challenges outlined in the "Resolution of Challenges" sections of this notice.
+- The extent to which the applicant clearly and effectively identifies the challenges they are likely to encounter in designing and implementing the activities described in the work plan. - The extent to which the applicant describes the approaches they will use to resolve identified challenges. - The extent to which the applicant describes previous experience in the design and implementation of telehealth activities.

-Criterion 3: EVALUATIVE MEASURES (15 points) - Corresponds to Section IV's Methodology, Work Plan, and Evaluation and Technical Support Capacity
+Criterion 3: EVALUATIVE MEASURES (10 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity